 Eight Tips for Taxpayers Who Receive an IRS Notice

 - Don’t panic.
-Many of these letters can be dealt with very simply.
+Many of these letters can be dealt with simply and painlessly.

 - Each letter and notice offers specific instructions on what you need to do to satisfy the inquiry.